Visuang/VLD/README.md

-# VLD: Video-Level Language-Driven Video-Based Visible-Infrared Person Re-Identification
+# Video-Level Language-Driven Video-Based Visible-Infrared Person Re-Identification

 This is the official repository for **VLD**, a novel framework designed for **Video-Based Visible-Infrared Person Re-Identification**.